Everything you've done is worth it

 -Can you tell us your future goals?

-In 2023, I want to aim to win the overall World Cup title and the World Championships moguls title.
+For the 2023 season, I want to aim for the overall World Cup title and the moguls title at the World Championships.

-I missed out on the overall World Cup title in 2022 by just one point, and something that was always in my grasp slipped away at the last moment, so I definitely want to get it next time.
+In the 2022 season, I missed out on the overall World Cup title by just one point, and something that was definitely within my grasp slipped away at the very end, so I'm determined to get it next time.

-If I want to win the overall title, I need to increase the number of wins and podium appearances, so I think that taking that into account, winning the overall title is my biggest goal.
+To win the overall title, I think I need to increase the number of wins and podium finishes, so I think winning the overall title is my biggest goal, taking all of that into account.

 I hope that he will continue to wear the yellow bibs that only the top skiers can wear in the final round of the 2023 season.
 The photo was taken at the end of the European round, which was held until the end of the year.
 Photo/Mateusz Kielpinski / FIS Freestyle